paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-026-dominican-republic-central-america-free-trade.md

 For termination of section by section 107(d) of Pub.
 L. 109–53, see Effective and Termination Dates note below.

 #### References in Text
 The Trade Act of 1974, referred to in subsec. (a)(2), is Pub.
 L. 93–618, Jan.
 3, 1975, 88 Stat.
-1978, as amended.
+1978.
 Title V of the Act is classified generally to subchapter V (§ 2461 et seq.) of chapter 12 of this title.
 For complete classification of this Act to the Code, see [section 2101 of this title](./chapter-012-trade-act-of-1974.md#section-2101) and Tables.

 The Caribbean Basin Economic Recovery Act, referred to in subsec. (a)(3)(A), is title II of Pub.
 L. 98–67, Aug.
 5, 1983, 97 Stat.
-384, as amended, which is classified principally to chapter 15 (§ 2701 et seq.) of this title.
+384, which is classified principally to chapter 15 (§ 2701 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2701 of this title](./chapter-015-caribbean-basin-economic-recovery.md#section-2701) and Tables.

 #### Effective and Termination Dates
 Section effective on the date the Dominican Republic-Central America-United States Free Trade Agreement enters into force (Mar.
 1, 2006) and to cease to have effect on the date the Agreement ceases to be in force with respect to the United States, and, during any period in which a country ceases to be a CAFTA–DR country, to cease to have effect with respect to such country, see section 107 of Pub.
 L. 109–53, set out as a note under [section 4001 of this title](./chapter-026-dominican-republic-central-america-free-trade.md#section-4001).